-Daniel Gray is a writer, social historian and researcher.
-Daniel’s latest book was published by Bloomsbury in late 2016 .
-Saturday, 3pm is a collection of 50 prose-poems to that which remains loveable about football.
-It will be followed by another Bloomsbury title from Gray, about books themselves, released in May 2017.
+Daniel Gray is a writer, social historian and broadcaster.
+Daniel’s latest book, Scribbles in the Margins: 50 Eternal Delights of Books, was published by Bloomsbury in May 2017.
+It follows Saturday, 3pm (Bloomsbury, October 2016), a collection of 50 prose-poems to that which remains loveable about football.

-Daniel appears on STV as The People’s Historian.
+Daniel appears on STV and BBC Radio Scotland as The People’s Historian.
 His self-authored pieces vividly bring to life forgotten episodes in Scotland’s history.

 Daniel’s previous book is This is Scotland: a Country in Words and Pictures (Luath Press).
 This collaboration with the photographer Alan McCredie mixes documentary photography with travel writing.
 Read about what inspired the two of them here.
 In November 2015, it was shortlisted for a Saltire Literary Award for Best Non-Fiction book of the year.